 - a.
-The applicant/licence holder must have written procedures and/or work instructions to cover situations where their absence could lead to failure to comply with the Licence holders: - Environmental policy and goals; - Procurement policy; - Cleaning policy; - Waste, energy and water management policies; - Requirements on how to use the technologies (HVAC and lighting systems); and - Expectations for staff (energy, printing, waste and recycling strategies). - Work instructions and/or procedures must be easily understood and readily available to staff and contractors.
+The applicant/licence holder must have written procedures and/or work instructions to cover situations where their absence could lead to failure to comply with the Licence holders: - Environmental policy and goals; - Procurement policy; - Cleaning policy; - Waste, energy and water management policies; - Requirements on how to use the technologies (HVAC and lighting systems); and - Expectations for staff (energy, printing, waste and recycling strategies). - b.
+Work instructions and/or procedures must be easily understood and readily available to staff and contractors. - c.
+The applicant/licence holder must have a process for monitoring, reviewing and reporting on the work instructions/procedures and ensure that they are up-to-date.